-The Standing Committees of the CSOM BS/MD program faculty include the following: (Note: descriptions of the CSOM Standing Committees appear in the Governance Plan of the CUNY SOM, available on the School's shared drive: S:PoliciesBylaws.)
+The Standing Committees of the CSOM BS/MD program are codified in the Governance Plan of the CUNY School of Medicine (available on the School's shared drive: S:\Policies\Bylaws) and include the following:

-Executive Faculty Committee (EFC) - Chaired by the Dean, the Executive Faculty Committee serves as the SOM's committee on educational policy, addressing academic and administrative matters, transacting the business of the CSOM in between meetings of the Faculty.
+Executive Faculty Committee (EFC) - Chaired by the Dean, the Executive Faculty Committee serves as the CSOM's committee on educational policy, and addresses academic and administrative matters, transacting the business of the CSOM in between meetings of the Faculty Council.
 The EFC is advisory to standing committees on matters related to curriculum, assessment, admissions and student promotion.
 The EFC may establish and charge special ad hoc committees as it deems necessary to perform its duties and responsibilities.

 Personnel and Budget (P&B) Committee - The P&B Committee is responsible for reviewing and making recommendations on faculty appointment, reappointment, promotion and tenure; the appointment of distinguished professors and named chairs; and on applications for fellowship (sabbatical) and other leaves.
-The P&B Committee is comprised of all voting members of the EFC.
+The EFC serves as the school's P&B Committee.

 Curriculum Committee - The Curriculum Committee provides oversight of curriculum development, implementation and review, based on the medical education mission of the School.
-Functions include the regular and systematic review of each medical school course, including educational objectives, curriculum design, course organization and assessment; the review and approval of new courses and changes to the curriculum; development of academic policies, and acting on recommendations from sub-committees and the course review committee.
+Functions will include the regular and systematic review of each medical school course, including educational objectives, curriculum design, course organization and assessment; the review and approval of new courses and changes to the curriculum; development of academic policies and acting on recommendations from subcommittees.

 Student Academic Progress Committee (SAPC) - The SAPC monitors and assesses students' records for compliance with the program's academic requirements, and assesses students' preparedness to advance at each level of the curriculum and to graduate.
-The Committee also considers and addresses non-academic issues that may impact upon a student's ability to continue in his/her plan of study or perform as a physician, including allegations of student misconduct and/or unprofessional behavior.
+The Committee also considers and addresses non-academic issues that may impact upon a student's ability to continue in his/her plan of study or perform as a physician, including allegations of student or unprofessional behavior.
 The SAPC advises the Dean and leadership on initiatives to promote professionalism among students.